 Responding to your baby’s cues lets him know he is an effective communicator and that he can count on you to meet his needs.
-It’s not always easy to identify what your little one is trying to communicate, but by attuning to his cues with curiosity helps you identify what he is trying to say.
-You also help build your baby’s vocabulary as he learns to understand words before he can actually speak them.
+It’s not always easy to identify what your little one is trying to communicate, but attuning to his cues with curiosity will help you identify what he is trying to say.
+You also help build your baby’s vocabulary as he learns the meaning of words before he can actually pronounce them.

 How to help your little one develop communication skills and vocabulary:

-- Respond to your baby when he looks at you or makes a sound or gesture.
+- Respond when he looks at you or makes a sound or gesture.

-- Sing to your baby and use repetitive word games.
+- Sing to him and use repetitive word games.
 Repetition is key for the development of language.

 - Talk to your little one and narrate your daily routine.
-Doing this helps your little one associate words with actions.
+Doing this helps him associate words with actions.

 - Listen closely when your baby babbles and respond as if you understand what he is saying.

-- Respond verbally to what your little one communicates non-verbally.
+- Respond verbally to what he communicates non-verbally.

 - Recognize and respect your baby’s feelings and name the feeling shown to help him develop his vocabulary of “emotions”.

 - Read together.
-Let your baby turn the pages if he wants as this teaches him that his choices are important and that you like spending time with him.
+Let your baby turn the pages if he wants to, this teaches him that his choices are important and that you like spending time with him.

 - Role model appropriate behavior.
-Your baby is always watching you, your non-verbal communication is just as important as your words so be sure to set an example.
+Your child is always watching you, your non-verbal communication is just as important as your words, so be sure to set an example.